Mebbel/Mebbel.github.io/index.md

 If you have missed a trend it is a long and hard way to get to the knowledge frontier.
 But not trying to get there is equivalent to giving up.
 Yet giving up is out of question.

 I will update this blog regularly with posts of my progress and new analyses.
-Feel free to follow and comment.
+Feel free to follow me and comment on any of my posts.